 2010 on: ELECTROSENSITIVITY PROVED AT SUBCONSCIOUS LEVEL, ACCEPTED AS DISTINCT FROM ELECTROPHOBIA, RECOGNISED IN WORKER COMPENSATION AND IN DIAGNOSTIC PROTOCOLS, ELF AND RF SHOULD BE CLASS 1 HUMAN CARCINOGENS, AND INTERNATIONAL GUIDELINES GIVE SAFETY LIMITS FOR SENSITIVE PEOPLE

 In 2011 the World Health Organization's agency IARC recognised non-thermal radio frequency radiation as a 2B possible cancer agent.
 The same year a study by McCarty et al. showed sub-conscious non-linear effects on the autonomic nervous system in an electrosensitive person, while other studies showed changes in heart rate variability, the brain, ACTH, and cortisol, along with cryptochrome magnetosensitivity.
 New diagnostic techniques for electrosensitivity, such as cerebral blood perfusion scans, were introduced.
 These objective tests rendered inadequate earlier flawed conscious psychological provocation tests showing Electrophobia, based on a linear model involving only conscious symtpoms and without sufficient objective data related to the autonomic nervous systems.
 In 2012 the Austrian Medical Association published its protocol for electrosensitivity.
 In 2012 the Italian supreme court accepted non-thermal harm in a brain tumour case.
 In 2013 workers in Australia and the UK were awarded compensation for loss of employment following electrosensitivity symptoms.
 Also in 2013 the WHO's EMF Project appealed for help to elucidate evidence of the physiological effects of electromagnetic exposure, while Health Canada reviewed evidence and the FCC in the USA was instructed to review its safety guidelines in the light of new evidence.
 New national groups to support the growing numbers of people suffering from electrosensitivity have been established world-wide, and there are now said to be over 30 such groups.
 Other groups have been active in seeking 'white zones', free from man-made electromagnetic radiation, for those who are so sensitive that they can no longer live in urban or some rural areas.
 Growing numbers of governments are now warning that cellphone users should limit the length of their calls and avoid holding the cellphone close to the head or other parts of the body.
 Some governments are beginning to ban or advise against children or schools allowing WiFi or cellphones, while some parents have been unable to educate their children within school where the child is electrosensitive and the school has WiFi and cellphones.
 Some scientists estimate that the numbers of people with electrosensitivity will continue to rise if the rate of increase in man-made electromagnetic radiation continues to rise, with perhaps 10-50% of the population suffering from electrosensitivity by 2035-2060.
 In 2015-16 a series of studies confirmed the existence of real physical EHS along with objective markers used in its diagnosis in international centres dealing with hundreds of people with real EHS.
-In contrast, studies confirmed that the different psychological condition of Electrophobia should not be confused with real EHS, as is sill done by some minority viewpoint groups such as the authors of the WHO Backgrounder 296 of 2005.
-Wireless smart meters have been shown to cause both EHS specific symptoms and EHS itself in tens of cases.
+In contrast, studies confirmed that the different psychological condition of Electrophobia should not be confused with real EHS, as is still done by some minority viewpoint groups such as the authors of the WHO Backgrounder 296 of 2005.
+Wireless smart meters have been shown to cause both EHS specific symptoms and EHS itself.
 In 2016 the international EUROPAEM EMF Guidelines provided a safety limit for sensitive people at 0.006 V/m (0.1 uW/m2), with IGNIR providing a practical application in 2018.
 Meanwhile the old heating hypothesis of harm, still used by the ICNIRP and the WHO, has been further invalidated, with its few remaining exponents claiming that, even where no heat change is measurable and yet biological effects have been established, there must be some 'hidden' source of heat.
 According to recent studies and the leading experts, tumor-promotion in animals at non-thermal levels and other cancer outcomes, including human brain tumors, have now been established in sufficient studies to require both ELF and RF exposures to be upgraded to class 2A probable, or 1 certain, human carcinogens.
 The NPT and Ramazzini studies of 2018 confirmed without any doubt that RF radiation causes cancer at levels below ICNIRP's short-term heating guidelines, rendering ICNIRP heating guidelines useless for human and wildlife protection.